Tutorial

 @get("/hello/:name")

-greeting = self.greeter.greet(name)
+greeting = greeter.greet(name)

 await respond_json(request.response, {"greeting": greeting})